 First, log into Dremio and navigate to your “SFIncidents” space, then open your “incidents” virtual dataset.
 You should now see a preview:

 Once you have your ODBC driver installed, click on the “Tableau” button on the top of your SFIncidents.incidents virtual dataset, and a small .tds file called SFIncidents.incidents.tds will download to your local machine.
-This is a configuration file that makes it easy to launch Tableau connected to this virtual dataset over ODBC (note that Tableau is establishing a live connection, and no data is being exported to your local machine).
+This is a configuration file that makes it easy to launch Tableau connected to this virtual dataset over ODBC (note that Tableau is establishing a live connection to Dremio, there is no Tableau extract being created).

 Click the .tds file, which will launch Tableau connected to your virtual dataset.
 If you’re on Windows, you should be prompted to log in to Dremio:

 If you’re on Mac you’ll be prompted to log in after you start to access the data.
 Enter your credentials for Dremio and you’ll now see your virtual dataset in Tableau, just as if it were a table in a relational database: